 - (Optional) Tag the VPN.

-See Add Tags to an Object for more information about tagging NSX-T objects.
+See Add Tags to an Object in the NSX-T Data Center Administration Guide for more information about tagging NSX-T objects.

 - Click SAVE.